 What food and drink trends should we look forward to?

 Kat: This is an industry that has evolved massively in the last few years, particularly in four areas:

 With third-party takeaway apps booming, restaurants have to adapt to this new way of ‘dining’.
-Those that in the past solely focused on dining-in services now have to offer these delivery services, otherwise they risk going out of business.
+Those that focused solely on dining-in services in the past now have to offer these delivery services, otherwise they risk going out of business.
 And although they have to pay commission to these companies (anywhere from 15% to 40%[i]), they happily take on that extra cost in exchange for access to the massive customer base and advertising reach that these companies offer.

 Additionally, newer and larger corporate chains are able to offer speedy ordering and payments through apps, ordering via tablet at the table, etc. These services are required more and more to meet customer requirements for speedy transactions.